 Much like how an art museum might present a special exhibit, the Loft is introducing seasonal thematic programming.
 Our themes will help connect you across many of the Loft program offerings.
 We believe that poems and stories can be an important lens through which to view the world, and can be part of important issues and conversations in civic life.
 Loft themes will compel us all to look at the words we write and authors we read in new ways.

-We invite you to explore our theme of Needs below in as many ways as interest you.
+We invite you to explore our theme of If in as many ways as interest you.
 See our list of classes and events below.

 Winter 2020 (Jan–Apr 2020): Boundaries and Border Crossings